homecoded/sucodo/README.md

 TODO
 ====
-* do not check last word group in a paragraph if it is significantly smaller than the set wordgroup length
 * update the colors in analyze mode
 * remove bing API key and insert a warning if no api key is available